rnori-harv/NotesWise/README.md

 Install the dependencies using `pip install -r requirements.txt`

 ### Setup
 Put your notes files into the `src/` directory.
 They can be either text, PDF, or microsoft word files.
 Then, in this directory, run `streamlit run feed.py`.
-A web browser should open.
+A web browser should open from which you can use NotesWise.

 ### Things to do